urmilparikh95/Sorting-Algorithm-Analysis/README.md

 1. Clone the repo.
 Go to the Project Directory.
 2. run ```./sample_run_script.sh```

 You can see the output in .out files and graphs in Rplot.pdf.
+Note: Execution of the script can take time as the input size is huge.
+Its a slow process, unless you have a supercomputer!!